 Scruff Tinder LinkedIn profile.

-Antarctica offers some of Earth’s most rugged and unforgiving wilderness, but the ship is stacked with sumptuous furnishings and plush bedding.
-The public areas include a glass-domed observation deck, lively lounge, tranquil library, a spa and even an outdoor track.
+Antarctica offers some of Earth’s most rugged and unforgiving wilderness, but the Ultramarine ship is stacked with sumptuous furnishings and plush bedding.
+The public areas include an observation deck, a lively lounge, a tranquil library, a spa and even a gym.

-Glide along the coast on a kayak excursion.
+Glide along the coast on on optional kayak or stand-up paddle excursions.
 Your expert guide will navigate you through hidden bays and magical icebergs.
 Keep your eyes peeled for orcas, chin-strapped penguins, and Weddell seals.

 3. Subzero Safaris